Stride delivers 1-minute equine gait analysis with Ultralytics YOLO

 Dr. Quentin Pleyers is an equine veterinarian based in southern Sweden, with a strong focus on sports medicine, biomechanics, and objective movement analysis.
 Combining his clinical background with a long-standing passion for software engineering, he built Stride to solve a problem he encountered every day in the field.

 Stride was developed independently by Dr Quentin Pleyers.
-The project now benefits from academic and clinical collaborations with institutions and partners, including the University of Liège, the European Centre for Horse Studies, the University of Tennessee, and partners across Italy and Estonia.
+The project now benefits from academic and clinical collaborations with institutions and partners, including the University of Liège, the European Center for Horse Studies, the University of Tennessee, and partners across Italy and Estonia.
 These collaborations are focused on validation studies, clinical research, and future applications, while the app itself was created and developed by Dr Quentin Pleyers.

 Lameness is one of the most common and most difficult issues equine vets face.
 Traditionally, lameness assessment has relied on a vet's trained eye, with results varying between practitioners and proving especially challenging in cases of subtle or multi-leg lameness.